Uninsured veterans and family members: Who are they and where do they live?

 More than a million U.S. military veterans members lack health insurance.
-The Affordable Care Act (ACA), set to be fully operational as of 2014, may increase coverage for many uninsured veterans, but to what extent?
+The Affordable Care Act (ACA), often referred to as Obamacare, set to be fully operational as of 2014, may increase coverage for many uninsured veterans, but to what extent?

 Results of the report include: